ModelEngineering/controlSBML/README.md

 * 0.2.16
   * Refactored SISOClosedLoopSystem
   * Implemented SISOClosedLoopSystem.makeFullStateController
+  * Fixed bug with makePIDController where ki, kd are ineffective.
 * 0.2.15 5/21/2022
   * Fix bug in reverting the semantics of control input to be setting the species as a static.